 That’s where we can help.
 We’ve created this list of the best cheap smart home devices you can get at budget-friendly prices, from one of the best smart plugs to several of the best smart light bulbs.
 All of them work with at least one of the major smart assistants, giving you the power to control parts of your home hands-free, too.

 See all of the best cheap smart home devices below.
 And be sure to check out all the 2021 Tom's Guide Awards for Smart Home winners.

 What are the best cheap smart home devices?

-Smart plugs are some of the least expensive smart home devices, and you won’t find a better one than the WeMo Mini.
-Although it's not as small as other smart plugs, it has a lot of handy scheduling features,.
+Smart plugs are some of the least expensive smart home devices, and you won’t find a better one than the $25 Wemo WiFi Smart Plug.
+It's as small as smart plugs come, and has a lot of handy scheduling features,.
 It's also one of the few smart products that we’d consider one of the best Alexa compatible devices, best Google Home compatible devices and best HomeKit devices.
-WeMo is coming out with an even smaller version, the WeMo WiFi Smart Plug ($24.99), which will be available this spring.

 The best cheap smart home devices you can get today